Logbook and Ranking Help/FAQs

 - How can I send my workouts to another fitness platform, such as Strava?

-It's currently possible to connect your Logbook account to Strava, Training Peaks, Fitbit and Garmin Connect.
+It's currently possible to connect your Logbook account to Strava, Training Peaks, Fitbit, Garmin Connect and Today’s Plan.
 In order to connect your Logbook to these sites, go to your profile page and click on Edit Profile.
 Then, select Applications and follow the instructions for the platform you wish to use.
 From that point on, any workout which is added to the Logbook will then go straight through to Strava or Fitbit.
-Only workouts with stroke data (such as those done using ErgData) can be uploaded to Training Peaks and Garmin.
+Only workouts with stroke data (such as those done using ErgData) can be uploaded to Training Peaks, Garmin and Today's Plan.

-- How can I stop sending my workouts to a platofrm after I've connected it?
+- How can I stop sending my workouts to a platform after I've connected it?

 If you ever want to stop uploading to a site, go back to the Applications page and click on Revoke next to the service you no longer wish to send your workouts to.